THE NORTH WALES

 Ranger tickets, which thanks to enlightened local

-most cases valid on buses as well as trains, although in
+authorities are in most cases valid on buses as well as

 although travel at any time is allowed at weekends.

 there is a great deal of out-of-date information on the